linode/docs/docs/guides/tools-reference/basics/how-to-use-linux-environment-variables/index.md

 **Environment variables:**

-1. An environment variable is available and valid system-wide, in a program, and its child programs
+1. An environment variable is available and valid system-wide, in a program, and its child programs.

 1. Environment variables can be readily used by scripts and applications.